Leyn-pl/ClickerGame-LE/README.md

 For play, open "Index.html" file.
 You can use "Icon.ico" to make icon for tag

+I will update code then i get stabile 6.0

 # Discord
 Me: _LEYN ~ Rias#1092